clear-nus/gpt-pddl/README.md

 Official implementation for the paper: [Translating Natural Language to Planning Goals with Large-Language Models](https://arxiv.org/pdf/2302.05128)

-This is an official implementation for
-A comprehensive benchmark and framework for evaluating language models' ability to translate natural language instructions into formal PDDL (Planning Domain Definition Language) goal specifications across multiple domains.
+This repository provides a comprehensive benchmark and framework for evaluating language models' ability to translate natural language instructions into formal PDDL (Planning Domain Definition Language) goal specifications across multiple domains.

 ## Overview